edward-stuart-johnson/data-analytics-power-bi-report/README.md

 I repeated the same process for the other visual that I wanted to change the interaction behavior.
 To save the changes, I selected Edit interactions again from the Format tab of the ribbon.

 Customer Detail Page

-- I disabled the cross-filtering effect of the Top 20 Customers table on the other visuals. - I prevented the Total Customers by Product Donut Chart from affecting the Customers line graph. - I enabled the cross-filtering effect of the Total Customers by Country donut chart on the Total Customers by Product donut chart.
+I disabled the cross-filtering effect of the Top 20 Customers table on the other visuals. - I prevented the Total Customers by Product Donut Chart from affecting the Customers line graph. - I enabled the cross-filtering effect of the Total Customers by Country donut chart on the Total Customers by Product donut chart.

 Product Detail Page

-- I turned off the visual interactions of the Orders vs. Profitability scatter graph and the Top 10 Products table with the other visuals.
+I turned off the visual interactions of the Orders vs. Profitability scatter graph and the Top 10 Products table with the other visuals.

+## Navigation Bar